stack-lane/BootcampX/Module #04/02 Azure.md

 Whether you're hosting a simple website, running a full-scale enterprise app, or training AI models — Azure has you covered.

-There are x key concepts in Azure --
+There are 5 key concepts in Azure --

 1. Microsoft Entra ID
    Microsoft Entra ID is Azure’s cloud-based identity and access management (IAM) service.
 It’s what handles login, user management, permissions, and access control for all your Azure services and Microsoft apps.